Azure/azure-rest-api-specs/README.md

 |            \---readme.md
 ```
 ### Folder Structure for Service Group
+If you are working on API specification of a service group, then you may choose to build a folder structure of service group.
+This folder structure can bring more flexibility in multiple service teams collaboaration, especially to support:

+- To collect API definition of multiple components/services with different versioning cycle in one rp folder
+- To share some common entity types among services or components under the same rp folder.

-If several services with the same or different versioning cycle decide to package together in the SDK release.
-For the service group, the folder structure is recommended as below.
-In the following sample, there is only a demo of 'resource-manager' folder, there could be a similar folder structure under 'data-plane' folder; however, the sub component/service may not be the same.
+In the following folder structure sample, there is only 'resource-manager' folder.
+There could be a similar folder structure under 'data-plane' folder, while the sub-component/sub-service folders may not be the same.

+Ensure to consult [API Spec and Tooling Support](https://teams.microsoft.com/l/channel/19%3af1b9607b948840cca8b7852ed6bb1713%40thread.skype/General?groupId=a5e9b41d-1b0a-471d-a170-8ce202fa30b1&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47) for the first time creating the folder structure or if you want to change current folder structure.

 ```bash
 .